Fast diagnosis and decision support for emergencies

 The tool is based on Bayesian Belief Networks (BBNs), representing uncertainty as probabilistic relations among observations, events and variables.
 The BBN model connects known data and expert judgements with observations of the ongoing situations and maps the outcome to pre-calculated scenarios.
 Thanks to the inherent properties of BBNs, the tool can always provide a best estimate of the situation at hand, irrespective of available information, relying on data and expert judgements already built into your plant model.

-RASTEP is in use at the emergency response organizations of the Swedish Radiation Safety Authority (SSM) as well as the Norwegian Radiation and Nuclear Safety Authority (DSA).
+RASTEP is currently in use at the emergency response organizations of several nuclear regulatory bodies.
 A set of generic nuclear power plant RASTEP models were also developed, tested and evaluated during the EU Horizon-2020 R&D project FASTNET (Fast Nuclear Emergency Tools).
 Together, this body of experience makes us ready to model most types of nuclear power plants in the world, enhance your understanding and management of the complex interplay between a nuclear accident and offsite emergency response, improve your exercise programs and provide you with a simple and robust tool, should the worst happen.